+If you specify UAI\$PASSWORD, the UAI\$PWD_DATE item is ignored.
+To use these two item codes, you must use them in two separate calls.
+To generate a pre-expired password, follow the instructions in the the "Description" section at the end of this system service documentation."

+UAI\$ PASSWORD2

-When you use \$SETUAI to change the password on an account that has the UAI\$V_EXTHAUTH flag set, the UAI\$V_MIGRATEPWD flag is set automatically.
-Note If you specify UAI\$PASSWORD, the UAI\$PWD_DATE item is ignored.
-UAI\$PASSWORD2 Sets the specified plaintext string as the secondary password for the user and updates the secondary password change date.
+Sets the specified plaintext string as the secondary password for the user and updates the secondary password change date.
 You must have SYSPRV privilege to set passwords for any user account (including your own).

 To clear the secondary password, specify the value 0 in the buffer length field.

-Note If you specify UAI\$PASSWORD2, the UAI\$PWD2_DATE item is ignored.
+If you specify UAI\$PASSWORD2, the UAI\$PWD2_DATE item is ignored.
+To use these two item codes, you must use them in two separate calls.

-UAI\$ PBYTLM
+To generate a pre-expired password, follow the instructions in the the "Description" section at the end of this system service documentation.

+UAI\$PBYTLM